 In the U.K. the Cabinet Office’s HMG’s Security Policy Framework (SPF) mandates that sensitive data must be destroyed in line with HMG Information Assurance Standard No 5 – Secure Sanitisation of Protectively Marked or Sensitive Information.
 Most companies require adherence to this standard.
 There is a specific mandate within this standard related to data destruction, listing 6 Business Impact Levels (BILs).
 SRS delivers guaranteed residual data destruction services which meet all BILs.

-SRS follows procedures that are in compliance with regulatory standards.
+SRS follows procedures that are in compliance with regulatory standards for personal data protection.
 We offer services to completely destroy data across a wide variety of devices including magnetic and solid state drives.

 NIST 800-88-r1, Guidelines for Media Sanitation

 National Institute of Standards and Technology Special Publication 800-88 r1 Guidelines (NIST 800-88r1), published in December 2014, is the most commonly cited guidelines used in the United States.
 NIST provides guidelines for data destruction for:

 - RAM and ROM based storage device sanitization

 SRS follows procedures that are in strict compliance with NIST 800-88-Rev1, in the US.